 Marrakech was my first trip to Africa and a solo trip at that.
 I did an extensive amount of research before I went and I fell in love with the city.
-While I stayed just shy of a week, I would consider 2 weeks in Morocco if you have the time.
+While I stayed just four days, I would consider a one week Morocco itinerary or 2 weeks in Morocco if you have the time.

 There is so much going on and it can be overwhelming on all the senses, but if you are open to it, Marrakech will wow you in ways you never thought possible.

 My life is somehow different having traveled through the winding roads of the Medina – but I assure you it is all for the better.

 From Marrakech tours and day trips, the Medina, the food, the people – it’s going to be a magical trip!